kmarkus/rFSM/doc/README.txt

 4.1.1 The doo function
 ~~~~~~~~~~~~~~~~~~~~~~~

-    Leaf states may additionaly define a do function (it is called
+    Leaf states may additionally define a do function (it is called
     =doo= in rFSM to avoid clashes with the identically named Lua
     keyword).